Ovako: History

 In 2005, the present company Ovako was formed via a merger of Fundia, Ovako Steel and Imatra Steel.
-The company is owned jointly by Rautaruukki, SKF and Wärtsila.
+The company was owned jointly by Rautaruukki, SKF and Wärtsila.
 In 2006, Ovako was sold to Pampus Industrie Beteiligungen and the Dutch investors Hombergh Holdings BV and WP de Pundert Ventures BV.
 In 2007, Pampus Industrie Beteiligungen became the sole owner.

 In 2010, Ovako was sold to Triton, which took over everything except the wire rod division from the company.

 In 2018 Ovako was sold to Nippon Steel.